 High-Tech Construction Skills

-Skills formerly associated with information technology, network administration, and other technical fields are now guiding tech-driven business process changes in construction.
+Skills formerly associated with information technology, network administration, and other technical fields are now guiding tech-driven digital transformation in construction.
 Here are six digital skills that are becoming more relevant in the AEC sector:

 Some of these skills, such as BIM and imaging, are associated with planning.
 Others, such as 3D printing, automation, connectivity and prefabrication, fall under the category of execution-based technologies.